Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Case study: neutron star magnetospheres

 \section{Case study: neutron star magnetospheres}

 We now focus on the problem of force-free neutron star magnetospheres in the non-rotating axisymmetric regime as a baseline case.
 This problem was examined in detail in \cite{USDP23}, illustrating the potential of the PINN approach in this particular astrophysical scenario.
-Here, we revisit this study to highlight the significant influence that the selection of the optimization algorithm can have on performance.
-While a detailed exposition of the theoretical background can be found in the aforementioned paper, here we provide a brief overview of the core concepts and equations for completeness.
+Here, we revisit this study to highlight the significant influence that the selection of the optimization algorithm and/or loss function can have on performance.
+While a detailed exposition of the theoretical background can be found in the aforementioned paper, we provide a brief overview of the core concepts and equations in \ref{app:gs_derivation} for completeness.

 It is convenient to use compactified spherical coordinates $x_\alpha = (q, \mu, \phi)$, where $q=1/r$ and $\mu = \cos{\theta}$ and introduce dimensionless units $R$ (radius of the star) and $B_0$ (surface magnetic field at the equator of the dipolar component).
-In axisymmetry, the magnetic field $\bm{B}$ can be described in terms of two poloidal and toroidal stream functions $\mathcal{P}$ and $\mathcal{T}$ as
+In axisymmetry, the magnetic field $\bm{B}$ can be described in terms of two poloidal and toroidal stream functions $\mathcal{P}$ and $\mathcal{T}$.
+The problem then reduces to the so-called Grad-Shafranov equation